AKC Chihuahua puppies in Missouri

 Checklist of items to have and things to do BEFORE coming to pick up your puppy.

-- Schedule a puppy checkup exam with your vet to be within 3 business days of picking up puppy (per our Health Guarantee and Spay/Neuter Contract)
+- Schedule a puppy checkup exam with your vet to be within 3 business days of picking up puppy (to keep the Health Guarantee and Spay/Neuter Contract in effect)

 - Research: hypoglycemia, vaccinations, puppy food choices, introducing your new puppy to an older dog, and other articles on our Health page